rsocket/rsocket/quark/README.md

     24 directories

-You can build and install these manually, or you can use quark to install the generated packages in the language of your choice.
-The quark compiler will simply invoke the toolchain of the given backend, so you will need to have the appropriate tooling installed for your language.
-We will use python for brevity, but other languages work similarly.
+You can build and install these manually, or you can use Quark to install the generated packages in the language of your choice.
+The Quark compiler will simply invoke the toolchain of the given backend, so you will need to have the appropriate tooling installed for your language.
+We will use Python for brevity, but other languages work similarly.

     # quark install rxtest.q rxclient.q rxserver.q --python